k5iogura/vinosyp/README.md

 # make install
 // needs bellow,
 sudo apt install libomp-dev  @ YOLO-OpenVINO

+cd ..  // Go to darknet directory
 ```

 ### Execute script to check

+As of Now you will be on darknet/ directory, **copy *this_repo_directory*/ie/YOLOv2/yolov2_vino.py** to darknet directory.
+Darknet directory should include FP16/ and FP32/ subdirectories including several .bin and .xml OpenVINO IRmodel files.

+To run yolov2 demo,
 ```
 $ python3 yolov2_vino.py -d MYRIAD sample_image/dog.jpg
 ```